umarhassan-mitodl/12.091-january-iap-2005/content/pages/exams.md

 ### Suggested Use

-1.  {{% resource_link "84bb726e-0593-4c75-95d3-fceed4178937" "National Institute of Standards and Technology" %}}, Look under NIST Products and Services.
+1. [National Institute of Standards and Technology](http://www.nist.gov/), Look under NIST Products and Services.
 Using the online Catalog (click on), Advanced Search (click on), Enter Keyword (suggested keywords: agriculture, leaves), View Certificate of Report and note down the information, Suggest your choice of the standard.

 Question 9
 ----------